roytang/blog/content/post/2025/11/weeknotes-11-02/index.md

 ### Site Updates

 - 0 new entries on [the link blog](/links/) (Boo!)
-- 3 new entries under [the comics collection](https://roytang.net/collections/comics/), mostly to support the new
+- 3 new entries under [the comics collection](https://roytang.net/collections/comics/), mostly to support the new blog post.

 ### Looking Forward